wtgbc27sbd-maker/risk-compliance-data-portfolio/01-credit-risk-classification/README.md

 Logistic Regression achieved **85.4% accuracy**.

-F1 Score was also considered when evaluating model performance because of class imbalance between the target classes.
+Model performance was evaluated using Accuracy, Precision, Recall, and F1 Score, with F1 Score considered due to class imbalance between the target classes.

 ## Customer Segmentation